neha45556/rshell/README.md

   2. Read in a line of commands(s) (and connectors(s)) from standard input
   3. Execute the appropriate commands through the use of __fork__, __execvp__, and __waitpid__
   4. Ability to interact with both quotes(" ") and the hashtag symbol(#) to alter the output of certain commands.
+  5. Able to check for file and directory existence through the use of the test command and brackets
+  6. The precedence operator () will change the precedence of the execution of commands

 ## Connectors